tribula-mel/chuck/README.md

 Chuckie Egg reimplementation for modern Linux systems.

+Likely when finished it will sport a "Chuckie Revival" name.
+This was suggested by my good friend Alex.

 The idea is to mimic the original game as much as possible.
 Hopefully in time the code will see the finish line.